According to studies, low back pain affects nearly 80% of all adults. Most low back injuries come:

 - Performing manual labor.

 - People who sit for long periods of time (greater than 3 hrs.).

 There are some simple steps one can take to make sure that they avoid current and future back pain or injury.
 These steps all involve simple exercises that can be performed from anywhere, including one’s office.

-Step #1: In order to prevent further injury or a relapse, the 1st thing one should do is stretch common muscles that are tight and may have caused the lower back pain in the first place.
-Tight muscles are known to overwork and when this occurs, they become overactive and let us know through pain.
-These muscles include: low back, hips, calves and the lats (the big back muscles).
+Step #1: In order to prevent further injury or a relapse, the 1st thing one should do is stretch common muscles that are tight.
+Since tight muscles can overwork, they can become overactive.
+As a result, these muscles include: low back, hips, calves and the lats (the big back muscles).
 For each stretch, you want to hold the stretch for 30-120 seconds and perform the movement for 1-2 repetitions 3-5x/week.